dswhaley/qb_connector/README.md

 ### Qb Connector

-This app will connect to Quickbooks Online and will make Invoices in QB when an invoice is creatERPnext
+This app will connect to Quickbooks Online and will make Invoices in QB when an invoice is created in ERPnext

 ### Installation